lalelisealstad/mybook-dashboard/README.md

 To-Do:
 - move notebooks to own repo, med sys. for å endre word directory.
 - make py file for all data cleaning
-- legg inn viz som mangler eg category pie
+- add function so people can add their books
+- add loading things so people can see it is loading.
 - update poetry file eller requirements filen? så pakker er oppdaterte.
--

 # Developing:
+- filters and drop downs:
+- date read filter.
+- ratings select filter.
+- poplarity filter.

+- find books based on word or topic: show a list of the books.

 What to read next section:
 Want to read:
 - top five rated books
 - top five popular books based on rating count
 - books from your top authors
 WPF:
 - top five rated books
 - top five popular books based on rating count
 - books from your top authors

-Add interactive filter/selection component to dash:
-Book Topics and filter:
-filter on rating, populatiry,
-- Get words from summary.
-Show most common words, create that into a dictionary like the topics and use word cloud.
-- book topics tree map

 Other visualisations:
 - visualise distrobution of ratings, bar chart of count of rated books per rating.
+Does ratings and popularity correlate? mine vs other ratings.

 Other pages:
 - Ai recommend books want to read based on books read, segment analysis.